KojoBailey/KojoBailey/README.md

 <br/>

 Welcome!
-My name is Kojo, and there are 2 things I aim to dedicate myself to:
+My name is Kojo, and there are 2 key things I strive to dedicate myself to in life:
-1. the design and implementation of systems to the convenience and reduced stress of users, as well as
+1. The design and implementation of **systems** for users, and
-2. the perpetual journey of learning new things and sharing useful and interesting teachings with others.
+2. **Learning** new things and **sharing** knowledge with others.

-In pursuing the latter, I hope to figure out ways to achieve the former, making use of programming and the power of **computer science**!
+In pursuing the latter, I hope to develop ways to achieve the former, making use of programming and the power of **computer science**!

 ---